btargac/excel-parser-processor/README.md

 # <img src="build/icons/128x128.png" width="64px" align="center" alt="Excel Parser Processor"> Excel Parser Processor

-### A Cross-Platform Desktop App for processing all rows of excel files
+### A Desktop app for processing all rows of Excel files

-Simply generates an array of items from the rows of an excel file and does the repetitive tedious operations step by step recursively till every item of the array is processed.
-For example downloading all the URL's in an excel file.
+Simply generates an array of items from the rows of an Excel file and does the repetitive tedious operations step by step recursively till every item of the array is processed.
+For example downloads all the URL's in an Excel file.

 [![Dependency Status][david-image]][david-url]
 [![Build Status][travis-image]][travis-url]